On Transportation of Mini-batches: A Hierarchical Approach: Experiments

 \section{Experiments}

 In this section, we demonstrate the favorable performance of BoMb-OT compared to m-OT in three discussed types of applications, namely, \textit{gradient-based, mapping-based, and value-based} applications.
 For gradient-based applications, we run experiments on deep generative model \cite{genevay2018learning,deshpande2018generative}, deep domain adaptation \cite{bhushan2018deepjdot}.
-Experiments on color transfer \cite{rabin2014adaptive,ferradans2014regularized} are conducted as the example for mapping-based applications.
+Experiments on color transfer \cite{rabin2014adaptive,ferradans2014regularized} are conducted as examples for mapping-based applications.
 Lastly, we present results on approximate Bayesian computation \cite{bernton2019approximate} which is a value-based application.
 In the main text of the paper, we only report and discuss the obtained experimental results, the details of applications and their algorithms are given in Appendix~\ref{sec:App_Algo}.
-In Appendix~\ref{sec:addExp}, we provide detailed experimental results of discussed applications including visualization and computational time.
+In Appendix~\ref{sec:addExp}, we provide detailed experimental results of applications including visualization and computational time.
 Moreover, we also carry out experiments on gradient flow \cite{santambrogio2017euclidean} and visualize mini-batch transportation matrices of the m-OT and the BoMb-OT.
 From all experiments, we observe that the BoMb-OT performs better than m-OT consistently.
-The detailed settings of our experiments including neural network architecture, hyper-parameters, and evaluation metrics are in Appendix \ref{sec:setting}.
-We would like to recall that $k$ is the number of mini-batches and $m$ is the mini-batch size.
-In our experiments, we create mini-batches by sampling without replacement from supports of the original empirical measures.
+The detailed settings of our experiments including neural network architecture, hyper-parameters, and evaluation metrics are in Appendix \ref{sec:setting}. \footnote{Python code is published at \url{https://github.com/UT-Austin-Data-Science-Group/Mini-batch-OT}.}